jlkiri/teacup/README.md

 # TeaCuP ☕

-A simple `netcat`-like TCP/UDP listener and client.
+A simple cross-platform `netcat`-like TCP/UDP listener and client.

 ## Server